kisenon

 • A region.
 Today every project lives in the single home-cluster region (US, bare metal); multi-region is roadmap.

-Each project maps to a distinct pageserver tenant_id.
-Storage, WAL, and caches are partitioned by tenant; there is no shared write path between projects.
-Endpoints from different projects cannot reach each other's storage even if their compute pods are scheduled on the same node — the per-tenant network policy and the pageserver authentication token gate every page request.
+Storage, WAL, and caches are partitioned per project; there is no shared write path between projects.
+Endpoints from different projects cannot reach each other's storage even if their compute pods are scheduled on the same node — the per-project network policy and the storage authentication token gate every page request.

 This is the boundary you can rely on for compliance and noisy-neighbour isolation.
 Branch boundaries within a project are softer: branches share storage and inherit the parent's pages until they diverge.